 TDS on sale of Debt Mutual Funds

 There is no concept of TDS in case of debt mutual funds for resident Indians.
-Income tax liability arises only at the time of sale of such units.
+The income tax liability arises only at the time of sale of such units.

 In case of NRIs, TDS is deducted at 30% (34.608% after surcharge and cess) if the holding period is less than or equal to 3 three years.
-In case the holding period is greater than 3 years, TDS is deducted at 20% (23.072% after surcharge and cess).
+In case the holding period is greater than 3 years, TDS is deducted at 20% (23.072% after surcharge and cess) for unlisted funds and at 10% for listed funds (FMPs, close-ended funds).
 This is before surcharge and cess.
 NRIs are charged TDS at the maximum possible income tax rate.
 You can claim the excess tax deducted at the time of filing tax returns.

 Illustration of Tax Benefits of Debt Mutual Funds